Smashing Newsletter: Issue #93

 314. Credit Card Payment Within A Single Input Field

 Mobile designers have been advised to avoid text input for years.
 But not anymore!
 Square Wallet has introduced a new approach to the credit card input field on mobile.
 This particular technique seamlessly moves from the credit card number input to other details, such as expiration date, CVV and ZIP code — everything done within a single input field!

 “Payment Info33” runs on a script that automatically detects the credit card type and changes the icon accordingly — no separate fields added!
 If the card number is validated, it moves left and displays only the last four digits.
-Luke Wroblewski has written more about this technique on his blog, and a video of the demo is also available. (ml)
+Luke Wroblewski34 has written more about this technique on his blog, and a video of the demo is also available. (ml)

 If it’s one thing we can all agree on, it would be that email was indeed a great invention.
 You type a message, click on “Send” and it is immediately delievered to the recipient.
 Could you think of anything more comfortable?
 Imagine you had to post a conventional letter each time you hit that “Send” button instead — the tedious task of waiting in a queue at the post office in order to get a few stamps.
 Luckily enough, technical progress has saved us countless hours.
 However, there are still those shipping labels left that you have to get at the post office, but isn’t this also something we can take care of ourselves?